 \section{Algorithms}

-In subsection \ref{ssec:EKI}, we describe the ensemble-based derivative-free optimization method that we use to fit parameters, the EKI algorithm.
-In subsection \ref{ssec:GPR}, we discuss how we use GPR to design hierarchical, refineable parameterizations of unknown functions that we wish to learn from data.
+In subsection \ref{ssec:EKI}, we describe the ensemble-based derivative-free optimization method that we use to fit parameters.
+The approach is based on the algorithms pioneered in \cite{chen2012ensemble} and \cite{emerick2013ensemble} but is aimed at solving an optimization formulation of the parameter estimation problem, rather than a Bayesian formulation; we refer to the specific iterated form of the algorithm used here as an ensemble Kalman inversion (EKI) algorithm.
+In subsection \ref{ssec:GPR}, we discuss how we use GPR to design hierarchical, refinable parameterizations of unknown functions that we wish to learn from data.